VETERAN DISABILITY BENEFITS/COMPENSATION

 These benefits are paid to veterans who have injuries or diseases that happened while on active duty, or were made worse by active military service.
 It is also paid to certain veterans disabled from VA health care.
 These benefits are tax-free.

-Disability Compensation (commonly referred to as Veteran Disability Benefits) is tax free financial compensation paid to Veterans with disabilities that resulted from disease or injury that happened while on active duty, or were made worse by active military service.
+Veterans’ Disability Compensation (commonly referred to as Veterans’ Disability Benefits) is tax free financial compensation paid to Veterans with disabilities that resulted from disease or injury that happened while on active duty, or were made worse by active military service.
 Compensation may also be paid for post-service disabilities that are considered related or secondary to disabilities occurring in service and for disabilities presumed to be related to circumstances of military service, even though they may arise after service.
-Generally, the degrees of disability specified are also designed to compensate for considerable loss of working time from exacerbations or illnesses.
+Generally, the degrees of disability specified are also designed to compensate for considerable loss of working time from exacerbation or illnesses.

 To be eligible for this type of Veteran Disability Compensation,